metiftikci/AngelORM/README.md

 - **Raw Query**: Get raw query as string or execute raw query on database.
 - **Nullable Column**: Supports for `Nullable<T>` type column (ex: `public DateTime?
 ModifiedDate { get; set; }`)
 - **Enum Column**: Supports for `Enum` type column (ex: `public MyTypeStatus Status { get; set; }`)
+- **Created Query Feedback**: You can use or manupilate created query with `OnQueryExecuting` method before execute.

 ## Roadmap

-- Add OnQueryCreated method to SelectOperation.
 - Allow Enumerable.Contains method in where expression to generate query like '[Column] IN (1,2,3,4)'.
 - Implement data annotations to define table and column names.
 - Add CreateTable<T>, CreateTableIfNotExists<T> and MigrateTable<T> methods to Engine.